Free fall machine

 A free fall machine (FFM) is a mechanism designed to permit the development of small biological samples, such as cell cultures, with a simulated effect of micro-gravity under free fall conditions.

 Description

 The free fall machine (FFM) addresses some of the problems of the simple horizontal clinostat or random positioning machines (RPM).
 In a typical machine samples are allowed to cycle between free fall for about a metre down a column (micro-gravity simulation, near "0 g") and a "bounce" back to the top of the column that is intended to be so fast (c.
 20 g for 20 ms) that it is undetected by the biological sample.
+The sample therefore experiences an average gravity of near 0 g.

 Long duration of hyper-gravity is often simulated by machines such as the large diameter centrifuge (LDC) at ESA.
 To simulate partial-gravity (between simulated 0 and Earth's gravity, 1, such as Mars or Moon gravitational strengths) conditions, an RPM can also be used.
-The sample therefore effectively grows at near 0 g.